 - If a crown is being used to repair a tooth that has been damaged or is decayed, Dr. Seguin removes the damaged structure from the tooth and disinfects the area.

 - The tooth is shaped for the placement of the crown so that the tooth cap sits snugly over it without adding bulk to your mouth.
 We take dental impressions of the tooth so that your crown can be custom fabricated from high-quality dental ceramic.

 - A temporary crown will be placed on top of the tooth to protect it while your new crown is being made.

 About two weeks later, once your lab fabricated crown is ready, you come back into the office.
 Dr. Seguin will place the crown on your tooth to ensure that it fits properly.
 After making any small adjustments necessary, she will then cement the crown onto your tooth with a strong dental cement, and you are free to enjoy your functional and natural-looking new tooth.

-To schedule your consultation at Milford Dental Care, call our Highland, MI office today at (248) 845-4575!Back to Dental Crowns Page
+To schedule your consultation at Milford Dental, call our Highland, MI office today at (248) 845-4575!Back to Dental Crowns Page